Year 2596 – Teslem Station

 Nash hid his stress by taking a long swig of coffee.
 He’d composed himself by the time he swallowed it.
 “It boils down to a combination of things: my looks, what’s in my file, and—” he drained the mug and refilled it.
 Just get it over with.
 He gestured at himself, “The spirit is willing, the body … less so—”

 “Not this time.
 This was just about the number of rejections I’ve racked up.
 I’m often a cheap form of entertainment after interviews.”

 Alys’s expression softened.
-“Is there something that can be done for you, medically, in regards to your physical problem?”
+“Is there something that can be done for you, medically, in regard to your physical problem?”

 He paused, remembering when he’d asked the same question.
 “No. I metabolize everything too quickly for it to have any noticeable effect.
 Everything they try on me has to be adjusted because of it.
 There is a chance I’ll outgrow the problem, ma’am.
 Everyone’s metabolism slows as they get older.
 Maybe I’ll be normal when I’m forty?”
 He flashed her a sad smile.

 “Then why do they keep scheduling interviews for you?
 It seems particularly cruel.”

 She opened his file and skipped to his medical reports.
 “Have all of your fights occurred directly after an interview?”
 She didn’t look up at him, flicking to the notations that listed the dates and cross-referencing them with incident reports.

 “No, they haven’t, and as far as the fights go, I’m learning how to contain myself.
 You’ll note there have been fewer conflicts since I transferred here.”

 “They have, markedly.
 How do you account for this?”
 Alys asked as she looked up.